Here are my daily stress management tips to help get a handle on the inevitable stress of modern life.

 Yes.
 It has to be said.
 Exercise helps you to feel better.
 This doesn’t mean you need to run a full marathon to reap the benefits of moving your body though!
 All forms of exercise count: light stretching, a 15-minute walk, yoga, or walking up and down a few flights of stairs near your office at work.
 Some favorite light stretches for most are some shoulder shrugs and neck rolls.

+Meditation is something I've been trying to master for years.
+It's one of the more popular stress management tips out there.
 The following will help you set-up for a meditation to help you slow down.

 1) Find a comfortable position: sitting, laying down, under a tree, a park bench, or wherever gives you a stable and solid surface beneath you.